-LOTZ HOUSE ANNOUNCES FOURTH ANNUAL LIVING HISTORY EVENT
+LOTZ HOUSE ANNOUNCES FIFTH ANNUAL LIVING HISTORY EVENT

 Reenactors will portray life behind the lines of a Civil War army

-FRANKLIN, TENN.— The Lotz House will host the reenactors from the 33rd Alabama regiment on Friday and Saturday, December 4 and 5.
-The Fourth Annual Living History event will provide educational interaction with visitors on the life of the soldiers – both Federal and Confederate – and the stories of the Battle of Franklin held November 30, 1864.
+FRANKLIN, TENN.— The Lotz House will host the reenactors from the 33rd Alabama regiment on Friday and Saturday, March 12 and 13.
+The Fifth Annual Living History event will provide educational interaction with visitors on the life of the soldiers – both Federal and Confederate – and the stories of the Battle of Franklin held November 30, 1864.

-“We are very excited to host our Fourth Annual Living History event at Lotz House,” said Lotz House Executive Director Thomas Y. Cartwright.
-“We had a tremendous response last year for this interactive family event and the live reenactors will provide entertaining learning opportunities.”
+“We are very excited to host our Living History event for the fifth year at Lotz House,” said Lotz House Executive Director Thomas Y. Cartwright.
+“We had a tremendous response in December for this interactive family event and the live reenactors will provide entertaining learning opportunities.”

 About the Lotz House: